slothelle/lizabinante.com/source/2016-01-30-creating-a-configurable-ruby-gem.markdown

 READMORE

+_This is the first post I've written on configurable Ruby gems.
+You can read the second post here: [Configurable Ruby gems: Custom error messages and testing](/blog/configurable-ruby-gems-custom-errors-and-testing/)._

 If you don't want to read through the whole post and just want to get the code, a gist is available [here](https://gist.github.com/feministy/602bd01a0ce3f7b141ec).

 ## Bundler + RubyGems = Happy gems!